hey-jude/chorus/components/web_style/README.md

-= WebStyle
+# Chorus WebStyle component

-This project rocks and uses MIT-LICENSE.
+This contains fonts, styles, and images shared between the Frontend and Admin components.